JVandenildo/HS-Card-Guesser/README.md

 This first branch contains the basic layout, further improvements will be done (hopefully!).

-# REMEMBER THE ORIGINAL GAME "HEARTHSTONE" IS A PROPERTY OF BLIZZARD ENTERTAINMENT, ALL RIGHTS ARE RESERVED TO THEM. #
+# REMEMBER THE ORIGINAL GAME "HEARTHSTONE" IS A PROPERTY OF BLIZZARD ENTERTAINMENT, ALL RIGHTS ARE RESERVED TO THEM.
+THE WORK DONE HERE IS FAN MADE. #